Fleckism/SecurityPlus/SecurityPlus/10A Firewalls and Proxy Servers.md

 -   [[Protocol ID/type]] (TCP, UDP, ICMP, routing protocols, and so on).
 -   [[Port filtering/security]]—accepting or denying a packet on the basis of source and destination port numbers (TCP or UDP application type).

 There may be additional functionality in some products, such as the ability to block some types of [[ICMP]] (ping) traffic but not others, or the ability to filter by hardware [[MAC address]].
 Another distinction that can be made is whether the firewall can control only inbound traffic or both inbound and outbound traffic.
-This is also often referred to as **ingress and egress traffic or filtering.** Controlling outbound traffic is useful because it can block applications that have not been authorized to run on the network and defeat malware, such as [[backdoors]].
+This is also often referred to as **ingress and egress traffic or filtering.** Controlling outbound traffic is useful because it can block applications that have not been authorized to run on the network and defeat malware, such as [[backdoor]]s.
 Ingress and egress traffic is filtered using separate ACLs.

 ### Stateless Operation